billyeskel/gcd-project/README.md

         * 2947 rows of activity ocassions across the 30 participants
       * "train" data ```UCI HAR Dataset/train/X_train.txt``` which is created in the code as a data frame called ```train_data```
         * 7352 rows of activity ocassions across the 30 participants
+      * Both of these have the same variables and will be merged in the code into a single raw data set (with all labels applied)
   * Row labels for the raw data
     * Each row in the raw data is for a certain participant in the study doing a certain type of activity
       * Participant IDs